National Stadium, Singapore: Playing surface

 The stadium initially used Desso GrassMaster—which consists of natural grass interwoven with synthetic fibres—as its playing surface.
 After experiencing issues with the pitch's quality (which culminated in the New Zealand All Blacks cancelling a rugby match at the stadium during a November 2014 tour due to safety concerns), in May 2015 the GrassMaster surface was replaced by Eclipse Stabilised Turf—a similar hybrid surface produced by Australian company HG Turf.

 Singapore Sports Hub CEO Oon Jin Teik stated that the stadium's unique microclimate had posed additional challenges in maintaining the GrassMaster pitch.

 Transport

-Mass Rapid Transit
+Mass rapid transit

 The stadium is located above the underground Stadium MRT station on the Circle Line.
 Trains arrive every five to six minutes during off-peak hours, and two to three minutes during peak hours and event days.
-Other MRT stations nearby are Kallang MRT station which can be accessed using a sheltered walkway, and Mountbatten MRT station.
-The upcoming Tanjong Rhu MRT station will complement the existing stations once completed in 2024.
+Other MRT stations nearby are Kallang MRT station on the East–West Line which can be accessed using a sheltered walkway and Tanjong Rhu MRT station on the Thomson–East Coast Line across the Tanjong Rhu Footbridge.